chipoglesby/whiteHouseSalaries/r/analysis/firstTerm.md

 |  2009| obama     | democrat   | first |         65000|    80384.44|        487|  39147222|
 |  2017| trump     | republican | first |         89000|    94872.00|        377|  35766744|

-Here it appears that President Trump is spending more per staff over all, but with a smaller staff size.
+Here it appears that President Trump is spending more per individual staff member but with a smaller staff size.
+In terms of total staff salary, President Obama did spend more during his first presidential term.

 So who are these top paid staff members of Trump's administration?